qri-io/website/content/docs/tutorials/cli_quickstart.md

 <a id="1.3"></a>
 ### 1.3 qri setup

 Okay, okay, enough stringing you along.
 Time to start _doing_ things.
-A _Repository_ (_repo_ for short) is a special place on your hard drive that qri keeps all it's data in.
+A _Repository_ (_repo_ for short) is a special place on your hard drive that qri keeps all its data in.
 The command for creating a new repository is `qri setup`.
 When you run the `qri setup` command, you are actually doing a few things:

 * **New repo check:** <br />
 First, Qri will check to see if there is already a qri repo on your machine.
 If not, Qri attempts to creates a new repo, using the configuration details in the default config file (unless overridden with the `--ipfs-config` and/or `--config-data` flags, type `qri setup --help` for more details)